anirudhgangwal/ukpostcodes/README.md

 pytest tests/
 ```

-## Similar works
+## Similar work

-Most of this work is based on this JavaScript library: https://github.com/ideal-postcodes/postcode
+This package started as a Python replica of the postcode.io JavaScript library: https://github.com/ideal-postcodes/postcode